Biosimilars & Biologics

 14. Have there been any significant legal/judicial developments in relation to biosimilars in your country?
 (Including but not limited to IP, procurement, competition, misleading information campaign, access to reference comparator product).

-The regulatory framework of the Pharmaceutical’s IP is regulated through the Intellectual Property Rights Law No. 82 of the year 2003 and its Executive Regulations, as per this law patents can be granted for an amendments, modifications, or addition to an invention already granted a patent, provided that the conditions of novelty, innovation and industrial applicability are met.
+The regulatory framework of the Pharmaceutical’s IP is regulated through the Intellectual Property Right Law No.82 of year 2002 and it’s regulation.
+As per this law patents can be granted for an amendments, modifications, or addition to an invention already granted a patent, provided that the conditions of novelty, innovation and industrial applicability are met.
 The patent is valid for 20 years from the application filing date, and an annual maintenance fees shall be paid until the expiry date of the patent protection.

 Under the aforementioned law, there is a patent infringement in the following cases: